2012–13 Air Force Falcons men's basketball team

-The 2012–13 Air Force Falcons men's basketball team represented the Air Force Academy.
-Led by head coach Dave Pilipovich who was his 1st full season as a head coach.
-They played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado and were a member of the Mountain West Conference.
-They finished the season 18–14, 8–8 in Mountain West play to finish in sixth place.
+The 2012–13 Air Force Falcons men's basketball team represented the United States Air Force Academy in the 2012–13 NCAA Division I men's basketball season.
+Led by first-year head coach Dave Pilipovich, they played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 18–14, with an 8–8 record in Mountain West play, finishing in sixth place.
 They lost in the quarterfinals of the Mountain West tournament to UNLV.
-They were invited to the 2013 CIT where they defeated Hawaiʻi in the first round before losing in the second round to Weber State.
+They were invited to the 2013 CollegeInsider.com Postseason Tournament where they defeated Hawaiʻi in the first round before losing in the second round to Weber State.